fontforge/designwithfontforge.com/en-US/Spacing_Metrics_and_Kerning.md

 Class kerning can save you a lot of time!

 A 'kern class' in FontForge can be created to build groups of characters who will all have the same kerning value applied.
-For example, a class can be created — let's call it 'o_left_bowl' — in which the characters 'o', 'c', 'd', 'e', 'q' will always have the same kerning value when preceeded by, for example, the character 'T'.
+For example, a class can be created &mdash; let's call it 'o_left_bowl' &mdash; in which the characters 'o', 'c', 'd', 'e', 'q' will always have the same kerning value when preceeded by, for example, the character 'T'.
 The 'T' could also itself be a member of another class that would likely include other characters such as Tcaron and Tbar.

 Class Kerning is one kind of GPOS lookup.